What Does Life Look Like in an At-Home Drug Rehab Program?

-While a regimented structure and schedule define life in a residential treatment program, life in our at-home drug rehab program is primarily determined by your routine, lifestyle, and day-to-day responsibilities.
+While a regimented structure and schedule define life in a residential treatment program, daily life during our at-home drug rehab program is primarily determined by the routine, lifestyle, and normal responsibilities of participants.
+This approach provides the framework needed to learn how to navigate sobriety in a real-world environment so participants can apply and practice what they’re learning in real time.

-How Does Life During At-Home Drug Rehab Work?
+What’s Life Like During an At-Home Rehab Program?

-If you search the question “What does life in rehab look like?” online, you’ll find hundreds of articles detailing how life changes when you enter a residential drug rehab center.
-That’s because the question has a straightforward answer.
-Life in a residential treatment program is mainly dictated by a predetermined routine and schedule.
-While some elements of treatment can be customized to the individual, you have to follow what everyone else is doing for treatment to work in a group setting.
+If you search the question “What does life in rehab look like?” online, you’ll find hundreds of articles detailing how life changes when you enter a residential drug rehab center, largely because the question comes with a straightforward answer.
+Life in a residential treatment program is generally dictated by a predetermined schedule.
+While some elements of treatment can be customized to the individual, you have to follow what everyone else is doing in order for treatment to work in a group setting.

-Try searching for “What does life look like in an at-home drug rehab program?” and you’ll struggle to find even a handful of helpful resources.
+On the other hand, try searching for “What does life look like in an at-home drug rehab program?” and you’ll struggle to find even a handful of helpful resources.
 Part of the reason is because at-home treatment is a relatively new approach in the addiction recovery space, but the other reason is that the answer to the question isn’t nearly as straightforward.
-It all depends on you.
+Life during at-home rehab all depends on you and your goals.

 At-home drug rehab takes the opposite approach of residential treatment centers.
 Instead of imposing a regimented schedule on each individual, at-home recovery offers the flexibility to provide treatment around your schedule, routine, and daily responsibilities.
-As a result, you can maintain a full-time job, be a parent, and even go on vacation, all while receiving the treatment you need to achieve long-term addiction recovery.
+As a result, you can maintain a full-time job, be a parent, and even go on vacation, all while receiving the treatment you need to successfully navigate sobriety.

-While your day-to-day routine won’t necessarily change much (outside of sobriety, of course), here’s what will.
+While your day-to-day routine won’t necessarily change much (outside of staying sober, of course), here’s what will:

 A Peer-to-Peer Relationship With a Dedicated Sober Companion